DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 ### Calling the ODM Runtime Service

-As explained in the ODM on K8s documentation [Configuring user access with OpenID](https://www.ibm.com/docs/en/odm/8.11.0?topic=access-configuring-user-openid), we advise to use basic authentication for ODM runtime call for performance reason and to avoid issue on token expiration and revokation.
+As explained in the ODM on Certified Kubernetes documentation [Configuring user access with OpenID](https://www.ibm.com/docs/en/odm/8.11.0?topic=access-configuring-user-openid), we advise to use basic authentication for the ODM runtime call for performance reasons and to avoid the issue of token expiration and revocation.

-You can realize a basic authentication ODM runtime call this way :
+You can realize a basic authentication ODM runtime call the following way:

    ```
   $ curl -H "Content-Type: application/json" -k --data @payload.json \